 How many treatments will my dog need?

 This depends on the history of your dog, the age and the demands placed upon him/her.
 I.e. Agility and Racing dogs, much like human athletes, can suffer from over training and may benefit from their joints and muscles being cared for regularly.
-Elderly dogs often need frequent regular treatments than younger dogs, to help improve their mobility and combat stiffness.
-Thus, annual check-ups, maintenance treatments, pre-competition/event tune-ups and preventative treatments may be advised.
-However, this will be discussed with the owner after the first consultation and treatment.
+Elderly dogs often need regular treatments to help improve their mobility and combat stiffness.
+Annual check-ups, maintenance treatments, pre-competition/event tune-ups and preventative treatments may be advised.
+All of this will be discussed with the owner after the first consultation and treatment.

 How long does the treatment take?

-The first treatment usually lasts approximately 45-60 minutes, follow-up treatments approximately 30 minutes.
+The first treatment usually lasts 45-60 minutes, follow-up treatments are approximately 30 minutes.